lauradarlak/early-bird/README.md

 # earlybird.io

 earlybird.io is an ecommerce platform for farmers markets built with a React-Redux front-end and connected to a Rails API backend.
-Have you ever gone to a farmer’s market only to find that every vendor is sold out of eggs, organic bacon, or fresh whole chickens? earlybird.io is a solution to ensuring that Localvores, like you, always get the fresh food you’re looking, without needing to be first in line at the market.
-Also, by shopping with earlybird.io farmers know how much product to bring to market and are able to sell more product.
+Have you ever gone to a farmer’s market only to find that every vendor is sold out of eggs, organic bacon, or fresh whole chickens? earlybird.io is a solution to ensure that Localvores, like you, always get the fresh food you’re looking, without needing to be first in line at the market.

 * Built front-end UI using React and Redux middleware to respond to and modify state change